Chegongzhuang station

-Station Layout
+Station layout

 Both the line 2 and 6 stations have underground island platforms.
 Line 6 has a split island platform, whilst line 2 has a normal island platform.

 Exits

 There are 5 exits, lettered A, B, C, E, and H. Exits C and H are accessible.

+Future Development

+It will be the Southern terminus of Line 13A.
+Construction of Chegongzhuang station on Line 13A started on 20 April 2024.